 Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Yes, cat separation anxiety affects many felines.
 When school restarts, and the kids go back to class, your cats may suffer from separation anxiety.
-The signs of distress are very different in cats.
+The signs of feline separation anxiety and cat stress are very different than in dogs.
 I encourage you to read on to learn about tips for helping your furry family members adjust.
 Any change in your routine makes them more prone to developing cat separation behaviors when you go back to work or kids return to school and leave them alone.

 We very often hear about doggy angst during a beloved human’s absence, but what about cats?
 Yep, it’s exactly the same—only different.
 Here’s how.